• The Application:

 Must Haves

-• All 4 corners in frame
+• All 4 corners of EVERY document in frame

 • Festival Work & Visa Restrictions: